pushingice/scavenger-hunt/.clue-templates/clue06.md

 #### Finding Clue 7 ####

-`python` is a program we have been using to generate and test our clues.
-Your next hint is the location of the `python` program.
+`touch` is a program that creates an empty file.
+Your next hint is the location of the `touch` program.